-The Lada logo is like a majestic fast boat floating on the automobile sea.
+The Lada logo is like a majestic speedboat gliding across the sea of automobiles.
 The brand’s cars are not afraid of storms and obstacles; they confidently occupy their niche and have devoted connoisseurs.
 The emblem shows that the company controls the entire assembly cycle.

-Lada is an automotive brand from Russia founded by VAZ (now AvtoVAZ).
+Lada is a Russian automotive brand founded by VAZ (now AvtoVAZ).
 He specializes in the production of low-cost and commercial vehicles.
 Its basic location is the city of Togliatti.
-The year of the brand’s appearance is 1973.
+The brand’s year of appearance is 1973.
 Since 2016, it has been part of the structure of the French concern Groupe Renault.
 In 2021, it, together with the Romanian brand, was integrated into the Renault Lada-Dacia division.

-During the period of stagnation in the post-Soviet engineering industry, the former state-owned plant decided to enlist the support of foreign companies.
-This helped him withstand the crisis, not waste production capacity, save face and expand the range.
-Although the first passenger cars AvtoVAZ produced with the technical assistance of Fiat (they came out under the Zhiguli brand), in 2008, he resorted to the help of Renault, which bought a minority stake.
-But in 2016, she began to fully control the enterprise’s activities, having received the rights to the Lada trademark.
+During the stagnation of the post-Soviet engineering industry, the former state-owned plant sought support from foreign companies.
+This helped him withstand the crisis, not waste production capacity, save face, and expand the range.
+Although the first passenger cars AvtoVAZ produced with the technical assistance of Fiat (they came out under the Zhiguli brand), in 2008 it turned to Renault, which bought a minority stake.
+But in 2016, she began to fully control the enterprise’s activities after receiving the rights to the Lada trademark.

-Today, these vehicles are widely recognized in most markets worldwide as inexpensive, reliable vehicles with an optimal balance of price and quality.
+Today, these vehicles are widely recognized in most markets worldwide as inexpensive, reliable, and offering an optimal balance of price and quality.
 They are used in civil defense and government services in the Caribbean, Asia, Africa, and Europe.
-Most often used in the role of taxis and police cars.
+Most often used as taxis and police cars.

 Meaning and History

-The Lada emblem has several modifications, which are associated with the image of the original Varangian ship, which denotes power, pressure, swiftness, and smoothness of the course.
+The Lada emblem has several modifications associated with the image of the original Varangian ship, which denotes power, pressure, swiftness, and smoothness of the course.
 However, the very first sign referred to the founding plant and contained its abbreviation.
-The history of the logo began in the 60s of the last century.
+The history of the logo dates back to the 60s of the last century.

-The sign chosen for the emblem plays a very important role in the local culture.
-It symbolizes high speed of movement, smooth running, excellent aerodynamic characteristics, and optimal cabin capacity.
-Although the allegory of a water vessel does not fit well with the theme of land vehicles, they have something in common regarding transport.
-Therefore, the old boat remains relevant in the visual identity of Lada.
+The chosen sign for the emblem plays a very important role in local culture.
+It symbolizes high speed, smooth running, excellent aerodynamic characteristics, and optimal cabin capacity.
+Although the allegory of a water vessel does not fit well with the theme of land vehicles, they share a common focus on transport.
+Therefore, the old boat remains relevant to Lada’s visual identity.
 In addition, its name echoes this type of boat.

 1966 – 1970